supervisely-ecosystem/resize-images/README.md

 ## Step 3: Press RUN button and wait

 Press `Run` button.
-The progress bas will appear in `Output` section.
+The progress bar will appear in `Output` section.
 Also you can monitor progress from tasks list of the current workspace.
 App creates new project and it will appear in `Output` section.
 Result project name = original name + "(resized)" suffix.

 ## Step 4: App shuts down automatically